bson/filtergen/README.md

 # Simulation

-Adding the keyword parameter "sim" makes the script output a .SCH file with KiCAD v5 ngspice simulation fixings.
+Adding the keyword parameter "sim" makes the script output a .SCH file with KiCad v5 ngspice simulation fixings.
 The op amps will use an ideal model (1M gain, no poles or anything else, just flat response to infinity), an input source, and a .ac analysis directive.
 It also adds some other token components such as source and load resistors and rail voltage sources.